secretstartups/handbook/content/handbook/engineering/releases/patch-releases/index.md

 worked on in the canonical GitLab repositories, while security fixes are worked on in the mirrored GitLab security repositories to avoid revealing vulnerabilities before the release.

-Security vulnerabilities in GitLab and its dependencies are to be addressed following the [Security Remediation SLAs].
+Security vulnerabilities in GitLab and its dependencies are to be addressed following the [Security Remediation SLAs](/handbook/security/product-security/vulnerability-management/#remediation-slas).

 The end-to-end process consists of the following stages: